ersiver/Newsster/README.md

   - Retrofit2 & OkHttp3 - to make REST requests to the web service integrated.
   - Moshi to handle the deserialization of the returned JSON to Kotlin data objects.
   - Timber for logs.

-### Testing:
+### Architecture:
+  - MVVM Architecture
+  - Repository pattern

+## Testing
-####  Device Tests
+###  Device Tests:
   - <b>Database Testing</b> - The project creates an in memory database for each database test but still runs them on the device.
-#### Local Unit Tests
+### Local Unit Tests:
   - <b>Webservice Tests</b> - The project uses MockWebServer project to test REST api interactions.
   - <b>ViewModel Tests</b> - ViewModels are tested using local unit tests with mock Repository implementations.

-### Architecture:
-  - MVVM Architecture
-  - Repository pattern
+  - <b>Repository Tests</b> - Repository is tested using local unit tests with mock versions of Service and Database.

 ## Design
 + Newsster is built with Material Components for Android.